oclaussen/chef-cookie-cutter/README.md

 `:coerce_resource`.
 It will be called *after* the `:coerce_class` or `:coerce_resource` block and the object or resource instance is passed to the `:coerce` block.

-##### Cookbook Doc integration

-Fancy properties integrate with [knife cookbook doc](https://github.com/realityforge/knife-cookbook-doc).
-Properties are recognized by as well as attributes for documentation.
-If that property is a fancy property, `:collect` and `:coerce_resource` options are automatically detected and documented.

 ##### Examples